 NAMI Metro Baltimore takes the coronavirus risk very seriously, and is staying informed of all advisories from the state of Maryland and the Center for Disease Control (CDC).

-In accordance with the state of Maryland’s declaration of a state of emergency, NAMI Metro Baltimore has suspended in-person education and support programs beginning March 16th through April 24th.
+In accordance with the state of Maryland’s declaration of a state of emergency, NAMI Metro Baltimore suspended in-person education and support programs beginning March 16th.
 NAMI Metro Baltimore adheres to the closure policy of Baltimore County Public Schools for all programs and activities.
 Please see below for additional program and event schedule changes.

 Online Support Group Meetings